froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Fired after an attempt to save a downloaded package on the file system hase been performed.
+Fired after an attempt to save a downloaded package on the file system has been performed.
 Fired during client update API request.

 **Parameters**